-(ii) Water licences
+Water licences

 Water licence assets are recognised as an intangible asset with an indefinite useful life.
-As per Note 0(j)- the Group is required to test these assets for impairment, at least annually.
-For the year ending 30 June 2018, the Group performed an annual impairment test for the water licence assets which involved the assessment of various judgements and assumptions.
-No impairment was required to be recognised as at 30 June 2018 in respect of the water licence assets, therefore the carrying value remained unchanged at \$866,000.
+As per Note 1(j) - the Group is required to test these assets for impairment, at least annually.
+For the year ending 30 June 2019, the Group performed an annual impairment test for the water licence assets which involved the assessment of various judgements and assumptions.
+The assessment has been made by the reference to fair value less costs of disposal and carrying amount was confirmed to be recoverable.
+No impairment was required to be recognised for the remaining water licences held as at 30 June 2019.

-4 Segment information
+4. Segment information

 AASB 8 requires operating segments to be identified on the basis of internal reports about components of the Group that are regularly reviewed by the chief operating decision maker in order to allocate resources to the segments and to assess their performance.
-Following the adoption of AASB 8, identification of the Group's reportable segments has not changed.